 Cases, Hospitalizations, and Deaths by Vaccination Status

-COVID-19 Cases & Hospitalizations in New York
+COVID-19 cases & hospitalizations in New York

-As of data received through January 3, 2023, the New York State Department of Health is aware of:
+As of data received through April 24, 2023, the New York State Department of Health is aware of:

-- 2,612,690 laboratory-confirmed breakthrough cases of COVID-19 among fully vaccinated people in New York State, which corresponds to 17.8% of the population of fully vaccinated people 5-years or older.
+- 2,816,562 laboratory-confirmed breakthrough cases of COVID-19 among fully vaccinated people in New York State, which corresponds to 19.1% of the population of fully vaccinated people 5-years or older.

-- 100,569 hospitalizations with COVID-19 among fully vaccinated people in New York State, which corresponds to 0.68% of the population of fully vaccinated people 5-years or older.
+- 118,453 hospitalizations with COVID-19 among fully vaccinated people in New York State, which corresponds to 0.80% of the population of fully vaccinated people 5-years or older.

 - Fully vaccinated people may have received additional or booster doses, which are not specifically accounted for in this analysis.